stas00/porting/transformers/fairseq-wmt19/README.md

 ## Documentation

+Finally, the documentation needed to be added.

+Luckily, most of the documentation is autogenerated from the docstrings in the module files.

-Most of the documentation is autogenerated.
-As before I copied `docs/source/model_doc/bart.rst` and adapted it to my needs and when ready linked to it by adding `fsmt` entry inside `docs/source/index.rst`
+As before, I copied `docs/source/model_doc/bart.rst` and adapted it to `FSMT`.
+When it was ready I linked to it by adding `fsmt` entry inside `docs/source/index.rst`

 I used:
 ```